Links Between PCBs and Diabetes/Obesity

 U.S. women with higher levels of PCBs had a higher risk of gestational diabetes (Rahman et al. 2019).
 However, the Michigan women exposed to high levels of PBBs, did not have a higher risk of gestational diabetes (Neblett 2nd et al. 2020).

-In pregnant overweight or obese Californian women, PCB levels were associated with higher fasting glucose and insulin levels, and higher insulin resistance (Mehta et al. 2020).
+In pregnant Californian women with overweight or obesity, PCB levels were associated with higher fasting glucose and insulin levels, and higher insulin resistance (Mehta et al. 2020).

 Diabetes Management and Complications

 PCBs are associated with complications from diabetes, such as cardiovascular disease, while things like exercise and nutrition may help decrease their toxicity (Perkins et al. 2016).
 In people without diabetes, PCB intake is associated with a higher risk of heart attacks (Bergkvist et al. 2016).
-People from Anniston, Alabama, those exposed to high levels of PCBs had higher blood pressure than those with lower levels (Pavuk et al. 2019).
-Review find that PCBs are linked to cardiovascular disease (Fu et al. 2020; Lind and Lind 2020).
+People from Anniston, Alabama, those exposed to high levels of PCBs had higher blood pressure than those with lower levels (Pavuk et al. 2019) as well as liver injury (Cave et al. 2022).
+Reviews find that PCBs are linked to cardiovascular disease (Fu et al. 2020; Lind and Lind 2020).

-In laboratory studies, PCBs increase fat accumulation in the liver and may be involved in the development of NAFLD (non-alcoholic fatty liver disease) (Armstrong and Guo, 2019; Boucher et al. 2015; Shan et al. 2020); in fact, just a single dose of PCB-126 can disrupt the liver (Chapados and Boucher, 2017).
-Exposure to PCBs during adolescence can cause NAFLD in mice (Ruan et al. 2019).
+In laboratory studies, PCBs increase fat accumulation in the liver and may be involved in the development of NAFLD (non-alcoholic fatty liver disease) (Armstrong and Guo, 2019; Boucher et al. 2015; Petri et al. 2023; Shan et al. 2020); in fact, just a single dose of PCB-126 can disrupt the liver (Chapados and Boucher, 2017).
+Exposure to PCBs during adolescence can cause NAFLD in mice (Ruan et al. 2019), as can adult exposure (Piell et al. 2023).
 PCB metabolites induce changes in the expression of genes related to circadian rhythm, and fatty acid metabolism, and trigger the onset of liver damage (Ochiai et al. 2018).
 And, animals with liver problems have worse effects from PCBs (Deng et al. 2019; Wahlang et al. 2017).
 PCB-126 can also increase inflammation and the development of plaque in arteries (Petriello et al. 2018).

 While exposure to PCBs, like other POPs, tends to come from food (especially animal fats), there is also evidence that we can be exposed to PCBs through the air, through inhalation, and that inhaled PCBs can increase the risk of diabetes, cardiovascular disease, and high blood pressure (Carpenter 2015).